garzj/docs-diary/docs/os/linux/fedora/xps-17-fedora-setup.md

 I only had `Dummy Output` as my speaker, but [this answer](https://askubuntu.com/a/1387002/1037993) finally solved the issue for me.

+## Fix lag after bluetooth device idles

+If the mouse cursor lags after the device has been idling for a few seconds, this kernel parameter will fix the issue:

+Add `btusb.enable_autosuspend=0` to the `GRUB_CMDLINE_LINUX` in `/etc/default/grub`, run `sudo grub2-mkconfig` and reboot to apply the changes.

 ## Useful links

 - https://github.com/thiagoojack/packettracer-fedora